techidaily/site-win11-tips/source/_posts/curing-windows-11-unrecognized-devices.md

 ## 1\.
 Try the Basic Repairs

- The first thing you must do whenever you come across the Unknown USB Device, Port Reset Failed error is to[restart your device](https://www.makeuseof.com/windows-restart-methods/) .
+ The first thing you must do whenever you come across the Unknown USB Device, Port Reset Failed error is to [restart your device](https://www.makeuseof.com/windows-restart-methods/) .
 Restarting the computer will fix the issue if a temporary glitch is the reason behind it.

  If restarting the computer wasn't helpful, try plugging the USB device into a different USB port.
 Doing this will be especially helpful if a broken USB port is causing the problem.